Université de Montréal has more than 10,000 employees and is one of

 The Faculté de médecine vétérinaire (FMV) of the Université de Montréal is currently seeking qualified candidates

-for an Assistant Professor position in Veterinary Ophthalmology.
-The FMV is located in Saint-Hyacinthe, the
+for an Assistant Professor position in Equine Surgery.
+The FMV is located in Saint-Hyacinthe, the agricultural

-agricultural capital of Quebec with 57 000 inhabitants.
-The FMV is located 60 km (37 miles) from Montreal, a
+capital of Quebec with 57 000 inhabitants.
+The FMV is located 60 km (37 miles) from Montreal, a vibrant city with

-vibrant city with an international airport and excellent flight connections to Europe and the USA.
-The FMV is also
+an international airport and excellent flight connections to Europe and the USA.
+The FMV is also within easy reach

-within easy reach of the beautiful, historic Quebec City and Ottawa, the capital of Canada.
-The FMV is located off
+of the beautiful, historic Quebec City and Ottawa, the capital of Canada.
+The FMV is located off campus, but

-campus, but maintains strong collaborative ties to other faculties at the Université de Montréal and other
+maintains strong collaborative ties to other faculties at the Université de Montréal and other universities within the

-The successful candidate will join a dynamic team dedicated to the needs of our state-of-the-art teaching hospital
+The successful candidate will join a dynamic team composed of 2 professors, 2 clinicians, 3 technicians,

 As a professor, you will have the opportunity to contribute to the excellence of the Faculté de